Christux/Arduino/NodeMCU_LedStrip/README.md

 ## Summary :

-This app is an ESP8266 led controller example.
+This app is an ESP8266 led controller example.</br>
 The web app remote is embedded on the flash memory.
 It is build with a simple JavaScript script.
 A Json decoder is used in the main app.
 Multicast DNS is used to advertise the network and access the app thanks to a local domain name.
 The app is monitored by the serial output.

 ## Screenshots :